jadiunr/watchers-eye/README.md

 #### label

 Assign a label to the surveilled object.
 This label will be used by Publisher.

+#### domain

+Specify the domain of the user who has the obtained API key. (i.e. you)
+Note that this is not the domain to be surveilled.

 #### acct (Other than Twitter)